island-is/island.is/handbook/repository/schemas.md

 ```

 {% hint style="info" %}
-You should use one of the following names for the generated file from the codegen.yml configuration: `schema.tsx`, `schema.ts`, `possibleTypes.json`, `fragmentTypes.json` to be ignored from git.
+You should use one of the following names for the generated file from the codegen.yml configuration: `schema.d.ts`, `schema.tsx`, `schema.ts`, `possibleTypes.json`, `fragmentTypes.json` to be ignored from git.
 {% endhint %}

 ## Generating schema and client types